 For those who want to consider the broader impact of their investments, there are a number of interesting thematic ETFs in the Responsible Investment category.
 For example, some ETFs screen-in companies committed to creating positive outcomes for a variety of stakeholders, including employees, customers, communities, suppliers, and stock and debt holders.
 Other ETFs align with causes, such as those that hold stocks only in companies that support LGBT equality in the workplace.

 Some cause-based ETFs offer a compelling risk/reward story.
-For example, gender diversity mandates, such as the SPDR SSGA Gender Diversity Index ETF (SHE), which invest in U.S.-based companies with higher levels of gender diversity in senior leadership, point to recent studies suggesting that companies with a higher proportion of female leaders perform better.2
+For example, gender diversity mandates that invest in companies with higher levels of gender diversity in senior leadership, point to recent studies suggesting that companies with a higher proportion of female leaders perform better.

 However, funds catering to ethical or religious interests are only a subset of a growing line up of thematic ETFs; another subset simply gives investors the ability to buy shares in line with their personal interests.
 Travel enthusiasts, for example, can own an ETF that gives investors exposure to the long-term demographic trends that favour the tourism industry.
 Other ETFs reflect growing trends that transcend specific industry sectors, such as companies involved in developing AI and robotics technology, holdings spanning many industries from several countries.

 The pros and cons of thematic ETFs

 Many of these ETFs can have dozens of companies represented, from several countries.
 So, if you want exposure to a theme, you can avoid the risk of investing in just one stock and also save the time that would be spent in researching individual firms.

-Keep in mind, however, that some thematic ETFs are designed for day traders and are only suited to sophisticated investors who actively manage their investments.
+Keep in mind, however, that some thematic ETFs are designed for active traders and are only suited to sophisticated investors who actively manage their investments.